-This policy applies to all employees, volunteers and other related personnel of Youth Challenge International.
-This policy also affirms YCI’s commitment to the welfare of its employees, volunteers and other related personnel, and program beneficiaries; protection from all forms of SAHE, whether physical, verbal, emotional or psychological; and to a Survivor-Based-Approach.
+This policy applies to all employees, volunteers and other related personnel of Youth Challenge International working with project beneficiaries.
+This policy also affirms YCI’s commitment to the welfare of its project beneficiaries and to a survivor-centred approach.

-This SAHE Policy and Code of Conduct apply to all Youth Challenge International employees, volunteers and other related personnel.
+This PSEA Policy and Code of Conduct applies to all Youth Challenge International employees, volunteers and other related personnel in their conduct with YCI project beneficiaries.
 For the purpose of this Policy, the term “Employees, Volunteers and other related Personnel” (EVP) includes: all employees of YCI at headquarter offices and country offices; Directors and Officers; national and international staff; national and international volunteers; national and international interns; and national and international consultants, in addition to individual and corporate contractors of these entities and their related personnel.
-The term also includes all YCI affiliated entities and their employees and individuals who have entered into partnership, sub-grant or sub-recipient agreements, and operating under the umbrella of YCI’s national and international programs.

 Since the relationship between development workers and beneficiaries of development programs is inherently unequal in terms of power relations and levels of authority, all YCI employees, volunteers and other related personnel must be vigilant and rigorously avoid any action (suggested, implied or perceived) that would suggest or imply that a sexual act might be demanded as a condition for engaging in offered programs and services.
 Actions of such nature are at odds with the objectives of YCI, which is to support sustainable youth livelihoods.
 As such, violation of this Policy and Code of Conduct undermines the credibility and integrity of YCI.